-You can travel to Jupiter by air.
+You can travel to Florida by air.
 The nearest airport is the one at Palm Beach and then it’s a half-hour drive to the town, although you can reach Miami, Fort Lauderdale and Orlando and drive to Jupiter from there.
 It’s about 2-hour drive.

 No wind?
 Or wind gone mad?

 Or if you just need a chilled day out of water, the town offers all the usual tourist activities, the Jupiter Inlet Lighthouse, a good selection of some pretty fascinating state parks, wildlife sanctuary and the list goes on.